 Going With the Flow

 It might also help if the dog has a little momentum going into an event like the granddaddy of them all, Westminster.
 Picking up a few Best in Shows at other, lower events only helps your odds on the road to the top.
 “I heard it said numerous times that judges are indeed swayed by momentum,” says Dean.
 “They think that if a dog has won often lately it must be a great dog, and so who are they to disagree.
 Judges don’t want to risk looking stupid in the eyes of their peers.
 Their popularity is what gets them assignments, after all.”

 “Judges are inevitably going to be drawn to dogs they’ve seen before,” Dean tells me, specifically pointing out that advertisements promoting particular dogs are a primary means for getting the word out.
 Owners can spend crazy cash building a buzz campaign around their dog, in the hopes of creating the appearance of an inevitable win in the judges’ mind.

 Then again, some judges refuse to go with the flow.
 “It’s worth pointing out that there’s another type of judge who likes to be contrarian,” Dean says.
 “These people will intentionally pick against a dog on a run just to show their own independence.
 This isn’t really a bad thing, honestly.
 Because unless you’re at a podunk show, I guarantee that if we’re talking about a decent-sized field, there are at least a couple other dogs legitimately as good as the one on a roll.”

-Pets Adviser has been covering the Westminster Kennel Club Dog Show since 2011.
-Check out these great posts from the past:
+We’ve been covering the Westminster Kennel Club Dog Show since 2011.
+You might enjoy these related posts: